-Viasat Unlimited data plans come with a set amount of monthly High-Speed Data and unlimited Standard Data.
+Viasat unlimited data plans come with a set amount of monthly High-Speed Data and unlimited Standard Data.

 Your monthly High-Speed Data resets on the same day as your monthly billing statement date.
 At that time, your High-Speed Data usage is reset to zero.

 You can always buy more High-Speed Data before or after you've used your monthly High-Speed Data allotment.
-High-Speed Data can be purchased at any time during the month, but the addtional purchase of High-Speed Data will only be available unti the start of the new billing cycle.
+High-Speed Data can be purchased at any time during the month, but the additional purchase of High-Speed Data will only be available until the start of the new billing cycle.
 To help manage your data usage, we offer a variety of tools including Viasat Shield and My Viasat via app or on the web.

 There are many factors that contribute to network latency, and latency also varies by technology.
 In general, latency can be an issue with satellite internet service simply due to the distance the data needs to travel.
 The reason older versions of satellite internet service were slower has more to do with the older technology rather than with latency itself.